Wikitude/wikitude-titanium/README.md

 **Note: This plugin has hard and software requirements for Android and iOS devices and does not run on a desktop browser. **

-The sample application and the code of the sample application carry the Apache 2.0 license.
-The Wikitude SDK carry a proprietary Wikitude SDK license.
+The Wikitude Module is under Apache 2.0 license (see below), where the Wikitude SDK library (pre-bundled) itself follows a proprietary license scheme (see [LICENSE.MD](LICENSE.MD) for details).

 # LICENSE